mpv-player/mpv/DOCS/man/en/vo.rst

     that there is absolutely no reason to use this, other than wanting to use hardware decoding to save power on laptops, or possibly preventing video tearing with some setups.

+    .. note:: This driver is for compatibility with crappy systems.
+You can use vaapi hardware decoding with ``--vo=opengl`` too.

     ``scaling=<algorithm>``
         default